 Cash advances are subject to an APR of 26.99% variable.
-This is a very high rate, so consider avoiding it at all times.
+This is a very high rate, so consider avoiding it altogether.
 Cash advances don’t have grace periods and they’ll start accumulating interest immediately.

 Fees for balance transfers and cash advances.

 You’ll pay a 3% fee for each balance transfer.
 For each cash advance, you’ll pay the greater of $10 or 5%.

 Balance transfers and cash advances: Avoid them for now

 If you’re just getting started with credit, strongly consider avoiding balance transfers and cash advances entirely.
 They don’t have grace periods on interest, and they could burden you with snowballing debt.
 Many longtime cardholders never use them at all.

 Many personal-finance experts offer this advice: Use your card only to make purchases, and pay off your balance in full each month.
 These are great habits, and they’ll lay the foundation for responsible card use for years to come.

 Consider other cards if …